1Password/scim-examples/azure-container-apps/ADVANCED.md

 After you download a new `scimsession` file, follow the steps below to replace the secret in your Container App.

-Replace your <code>scimsession</code> secret using the Azure Cloud Shell or AZ CLI
+Replace your `scimsession` secret using the Azure Cloud Shell or AZ CLI

 > The following steps assume you have moved to mounting your secret from a volume mount and not using the base64 value in your secrets.
 > Follow the [command to update your deployment with the updated YAML file](https://support.1password.com/scim-deploy-azure/#step-3-set-up-and-deploy-1password-scim-bridge) to use volume mounts, redefining your variables as needed for this command to succeed.

 1. Open the [Azure Shell](https://shell.azure.com) or use the `az` CLI tool.

-2. Copy and paste the following command, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, and run the command.
+2. Copy and paste the following, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, then run the command:

     - **Bash**: